Sir Callie and the Dragon’s Roost

 The broader themes never overwhelm the thoughtfully drawn personalities of each character, though, or the evolving relationships among them.
 The book ends on a cliffhanger that would be frustrating if it didn’t portend the coming of yet another volume in this highly recommended series.

-Callie, her dads, Elowen, and Edwyn read as White; numerous secondary characters indicate skin tone diversity in the world.
+Callie, their dads, Elowen, and Edwyn read as White; numerous secondary characters indicate skin tone diversity in the world.
 Two major characters use xi/xir pronouns, a rare use of neopronouns in middle-grade literature.
 Another uses “she/they” pronouns, another rarity in the genre, and when a different character finds out, he is excited to learn that some people can have more than one set of pronouns.
 We also met a two-woman couple in addition to the two-man couple of Callie’s dads.

 Content warning: Childhood physical abuse and trauma.